Abingdon School Governor Profiles

 Penny Chapman.
 Having read history at Somerville College Oxford, Penny trained as a solicitor and is currently head of the Charities and Education Group at Bircham Dyson Bell LLP.
 Penny’s particular specialism is advising boards of trustees on governance and constitutional matters; her clients include a number of leading independent public schools and higher education establishments.
 As a mother of three teenage sons, all educated in Oxford, Penny can be found most weekends cheering loudly on a touchline.

 Dr Owen Darbishire.
 A Fellow of Pembroke College, Oxford and a University Lecturer at the Saïd Business School since 1996.
 Owen was educated in both the state and independent sectors and was an undergraduate at Oxford from 1984-1987.
 Following two years teaching, Owen completed his PhD at Cornell University in the United States.
 At Oxford, Owen has been the director of the undergraduate programmes in Management from 2006-9 and has run a range of other educational courses for undergraduates, graduates and executives.
 Owen is married with three young boys.
-He is a governor of Benenden School, Kent, and a former governor of St Catherine’s School, Bramley.
+He is a former governor of Benenden School, Kent, and a former governor of St Catherine’s School, Bramley.
 At Abingdon he is a member of the Education Committee.

 Mark Lascelles.
 The Headmaster of Dauntsey’s School, in Wiltshire, having been appointed in September 2012.
 Prior to this, he was the Lower Master (Senior Deputy Head) at The King’s School, Canterbury.
 Mark was educated at The Dragon, Shrewsbury School and Durham University.
 After completing his degree in Geography, and a PGCE, he returned to Shrewsbury.
 He taught Geography, was Master-in-Charge of Football, Fives and Cricket and was a boarding housemaster.
 He is married to Amber and they have three young daughters.
 Mark has been a governor of three prep schools, Yarlet Hall, The Ryleys and Brambletye.
 He joins the Abingdon School Education Committee.